bbcmicrobit/PythonEditor/README.rst

 The four buttons at the top left, act as follows:

-* my scripts - returns you to the main menu listing all your scripts.
+* My Scripts - returns you to the main menu listing all your scripts.
-* download - creates a .hex file locally in the user's browser and prompts the user to download it.
+* Download - creates a .hex file locally in the user's browser and prompts the user to download it.
 The resulting file should be copied over to the micro:bit device just like when using all the other editors.
 The filename will be the name of the script with spaces replaced by "_" and ending in .py.
 So "extraordinary script" is saved as extraordinary_script.py.
-* code snippets - allow user's to write code from pre-defined Python fragments (functions, loops, if...else etc).
+* Snippets - allow user's to write code from pre-defined Python fragments (functions, loops, if...else etc).
 They are triggered by typing a keyword followed by TAB.
 For example, type "wh" followed by TAB to insert a while... loop.
 Clicking on the code snippets button opens up a modal dialog window containing instructions and a table of the available snippets along with their trigger and a short and simple description.
-* help - opens a single page in a new tab that contains user-facing help.
+* Help - opens a single page in a new tab that contains user-facing help.

-Here are three YouTube demos of early versions of this editor / and
-MicroPython:

-* https://www.youtube.com/watch?v=6MoBKf3jTIY - this editor running on a local instance of TouchDevelop.
-This is, ultimately, what we need to integrate with Microsoft.
-It's very simple to use and pretty much works as advertised.
-* https://www.youtube.com/watch?v=duyqxrvDXzU - connecting to the micro:bit and interacting with it via the standard Python REPL.
-A very 1980's 8 bit feel.
-It's also a nice demonstration of just how capable MicroPython is.
-Kudos to Damien for such an amazing feat.
-* https://www.youtube.com/watch?v=jCIWY485bx0 - flashing the device with .hex files generated via this editor.
+Directly next to the four large buttons are four smaller icons.
+In the first column are zoom in and zoom out buttons that make it easy for teachers to display code via a projector.
+In the second column the top icon indicates the script's status (changed, saved locally, saved to the cloud) and the other, shaped like a bug, will display a log of the events that occured during the current session of using the editor.

 In other TouchDevelop editors there are "compile" and "run" buttons.
-These target the TouchDevelop platform to create an AST and either use a third party service contacted via the network to create a downloadable .hex file (for the former) or run the code on the embedded simulator (for the latter).
+These target the TouchDevelop platform to create an AST and either use a third party service contacted via the network to create a downloadable .hex file (for the former) or run the code on an embedded simulator (for the latter).

 Since we're targeting MicroPython instead, we simply allow the user to